ahacking/to_json/README.md

 ## Design

+### Goals

+The following goals were the drivers and rationale behind ToJson:
+ + Ability to express any JSON structure with a simple DSL
+ + Performance.
+Existing solutions spend far too much time generating JSON and this costs money and power.
+Server hosting is not free and needlesly burning power to serve clients because of server rendering overhehad is not freindly to the environment.

+### Choices

+#### Oj

+Leveraging Oj from the start was a deliberate technology choice.
+The Oj gem is as close to native C as anyone is likely to get in Ruby.

+I developed a serializer that built temporary Array and Hash structures to be passed to Oj#dump.
+This worked well and already was faster than exisitng JSON serializers.
+However I thought we could do better...

+### Streaming architecture

+I had the idea that a streaming serializer would be architecturally superior (more lexible) and as fast or faster and use less memory than an approach that builds temporary array and hash stuctures.
+The Oj author also saw merit in the idea and implemented a new StringSerializer to support a serialization model where you can push objects in one end and get JSON out the other without using temporary structures.
+This proved to be slightly faster than building temporary arrays and hashes in synthetic benchmarks but it also results in less memory overhead which will be a bigger factor in production systems.

+In ToJson, object/models/attributes/hashes/arrays/etc are encoded directly into a buffer with as close to native C performance as is possible in ruby.

+The architectural benefit of a streaming approach is that it paves the way for being able to serve and stream massive result sets to sockets and files using any of the available ruby web frameworks once this feature is made available in Oj.

+#### Avoid templates

-Pragmatism and performance is a big driver as existing solutions spend far too much time generating JSON or limit the JSON structure you can express.
-ToJson does NOT use a Rails ActionView template approach, instead the DSL is intended to be used directly or within serializer classes.
-This means ToJson supports all of the expressive power of real Ruby classes including inheritence, mixins, delegates etc and doesnt need to implement quasi equivalents in a templating language.
+ToJson does NOT use a Rails ActionView template approach; instead the DSL is intended to be used directly or within your own serializer classes.
+This means ToJson supports all of the expressive power of real Ruby classes including inheritence, mixins, delegates etc and DOES NOT need to implement slower and less powerful quasi equivalents in a templating language.

 What does this mean?
-It means you can easily DRY up your JSON API's, easily version your API's, keep your model helpers and formatters scoped and not have the performance and expressive limitations of existing template approaches.
+ + You can easily DRY up your JSON API's
+ + You can easily version your API's
+ + You can keep your model helpers and formatters nicely namespaced rather than global.
+ + You will not lose the expressiveness and ability to compose and structure your serialization code.
+Its real ruby classes, not templates.

+### Avoid slow language features

-Additionally ToJson is designed to not require Ruby language features like `method_missing` because thats about 7 times slower than a regular method call for very minor syntactical advantage.
+ToJson purposefully does not require Ruby language features like `method_missing` because it is about 7 times slower than a regular method call for very minor syntactical advantage.
+Whilst that alone does not account for the majority of the speed of ToJson, every bit helps when you are serializing thosands of objects multiplied by thousands of attributes.

-ToJson leverages the awesome Oj gem for the fastest available JSON serialization in Ruby.
+### Avoid magic and be explicit vs implicit

+To keep the DSL lean and mean, explicitness was favoured over lots of ruby meta programming shenanigans.
+Being explicit about what model attribute you want encoded in your JSON is consise and allows you to easily and naturally perform any data presentation formatting without a DSL escape clause, and more importantly without muddying up your models with presentation concerns.

+Keeping the DSL simpler also made it faster and as a user of ToJSON it leads to a better structuring and separation of concerns in your models.
+It also avoids assuming a 'current model' as some DSL's do which further harms flexibility and composition.
+Flexibility is especially important where you need to include attributes from related/parent models, or collect and aggregrate model data for presentation in JSON.

+### ORM agnostic

+Being explicit means we are also ORM agnostic.
+ToJSON does not care what ORM you are using, or what the class of the objects you are serializing are.

 ## ToJson Alternatives

 Some alternatives to ToJson and primary diferences.

-### ToJson vs JBuilder
+### ToJson vs Jbuilder
- + ToJson does not rely on method_missing
+ + DSL relys on method_missing for JSON attribute names
- + ToJson does not use templating and is both faster and more powerful because of it
- + Value conversion defers to Oj for speed
+ + Integrated with Rails framework
+ + Fragment caching supported in DSL
- + ToJson is ruby web framework agnostic
+ + Slower than ToJson

 ### ToJson vs ActiveModel::Serializers
+ + Currently undergoing unstable changes
- + ToJson is ORM agnostic
+ + Tied to ActiveModel ORM
+ + Tied to Rails
+ + Uses Serializer classes
+ + Has a serializer generator
+ + Tries to be declarative
+ + Very limited control over expression of JSON structure
- + ToJson does not try to lookup serializers based on the model class.
-If you care about API versioning you will realize that the controller MUST decide this.
+ + Looks up serializers based on the model class.
+If you care about API versioning you will realize that this is bad and the controller/presenter MUST decide this.
- + ToJson deferes value conversion to Oj for speed
- + ToJson does not have a DSL syntax that gets in the way of expressing any JSON structure you like.
+ + Has notion of a 'current model' for the serialization context.
+ + Uses 'filters' over temporary hashes to control what attributes and related associations should be serialized.
+ + Creates a lot of temporary serializer objects

 ### ToJson vs RABL
- + ToJson does not have a complex (insane) syntax that prevents you expressing any JSON structure you like.
+ + A complex (insane) syntax that hinders expressing even simple JSON structures.
- + ToJson does not mess with the ordering serialized items.
+ + Inteferes with the order of serialized items.
- + ToJson DSL is simpler and far more expressive and no nasty surprises.
+ + Many DSL surprises.
- + ToJson uses real Ruby classes for inheritence, mixins and composition.
+ + Uses template DSL as opposed to real use Ruby modules and classes for composition.
- + ToJson supports helpers and presenter methods in the serializer class or via mixins.
- + ToJson deferes value conversion to Oj for speed
+ + Why?

 ### ToJson vs ROAR
- + ToJson doesnt try to `extend` your model instances and invalidate the Ruby method cache (a big perfomance killer).
+ + `extend` your model instances and invalidates the Ruby method cache (a perfomance killer).
- + ToJson supports helpers and presenter methods in the serializer class, and doesnt require lambas (required if using ROAR's decorator approach to get around the extend problem.)
+ + Requires lambdas in the serializer class, if using ROAR's decorator approach to avoid the extend problem
- + ToJson uses real Ruby classes for inheritence, mixins and composition.
+ + Tries to be declarative
- + ToJson allows you to express any JSON structure you like.
+ + Very limited control over expression of JSON structure
- + ToJson deferes value conversion to Oj for speed
- + ToJson is currently one-way serialization (ROAR is bi-directional)
- + Roar has explicit suppor for JSON+HAL, but you can easily express JSON+HAL in ToJson (example below).
+ + ROAR provides bi-directional serialization
+ + Explicit support for JSON+HAL, but see ToJSON example below

+### ToJson vs JSONBuilder
+ + JSONBuilder is very slow (but not as slow as Jsonify)
+ + DSL relys on method_missing for JSON attribute names

+### ToJson vs Jsonify
+ + Jsonify is the slowest JSON serialization option I am aware of
+ + DSL relys on method_missing for the JSON attribute names
+ + Jsonify uses a builder model as opposed to JSON serializer classes
+ + Jsonify supports rails template integration through a companion gem
+ + Jsonify provides Tilt based view integration

 ## Benchmarks